nlgopi/Experimental/cursorai-projects/README.md

-#Projects/rough code that was experimented with cursor AI.
+# Cursor AI experiments
 It is meant to be rough